eaclumpkens/foodtruckRepo/README.md

 ## Background
-AS a person that loves finding new places to eat, and enjoying music and local events, I WANT an appplication that can quickly display this information.
+AS a person that loves finding new places to eat, and enjoying music and local events, I WANT an application that can quickly display this information.
 Introducing Food&Fun.
 SO THAT we answer the need for a speedy search and provide a weather forecast for your outing.
 The applications is responsive and displays perfectly on mobile devices.

 ## Food&Fun Functionality